Safety Tips: Protecting Yourself & Your Property

 Contact the Police

-Do not hesitate to call Campus Police or 911 when strangers confront you
+Do not hesitate to call PCC Police or 911 when strangers confront you

-Report all criminal incidents and losses to Campus Police immediately
+Report all criminal incidents and losses to PCC Police immediately

 How to Protect Yourself

 Be alert.
 If you are being followed, head quickly for a lighted area or to a group of people.

 Avoid places where you are vulnerable and there are no exits.

 - Avoid shortcuts.

 - Walk where there is plenty of light and traffic.

 - Never walk alone at night unless absolutely necessary.

 - Report any suspicious activity or misconduct to PCC Police.